rexray/rexray/.docs/user-guide/storage-providers/microsoft.md

 <a name="azure-ud"></a>

 ## Azure Unmanaged Disk
 The Microsoft Azure Unmanaged Disk (Azure UD) driver registers a driver named `azureud` with the libStorage service registry and is used to connect and mount Azure unmanaged disks from Azure page blob storage with Azure virtual machines.

 ### Requirements
 * An Azure account
 * An Azure subscription
 * An Azure storage account
 * An Azure resource group
+* Any virtual machine with unmanaged OS disk, Azure can't mix managed and unmanaged disk on the same VM.
 * Any virtual machine where disks are going to be attached must have the `lsscsi` utility installed.
 You can install this with `yum install lsscsi` on Red Hat based distributions, or with `apt-get install lsscsi` on Debian based